ConorMurphy21/codeBeautifier/README.md

 Maybe in the future I could make sentence endings and pausers into semi-colons.
 But for now just avoid putting punctuation in your text files if you can avoid it.

-##### Numbers Won't look Pretty
+##### Numbers might not look pretty
 As we all know, identifiers must not start with numbers.
-But this isn't a very big deal.
+This isn't a very big deal.
-All the numbers 0:9 will be replaced with zero through nine, and everything else will just be underscored out.
+All the numbers 0:9 will be replaced with zero through nine, and everything else will just be underscored out ie 99 will be _99.

 ##### Check How Long Your files are in relation to each other
 Just make sure they are about the same size and everything will be fine.
 The algorithm can condense and expand